CZ-NIC/convey/docs/convey-help-cmd-output.md

                         Delete a column.
 You may comma separate multiple columns.COLUMN is ID the column (1, 2, 3...), the exact column name, field type name or its usual name.
-  -v, --verbose         Sets the verbosity to see DEBUG messages.
-  -q, --quiet           Sets the verbosity to see WARNINGs and ERRORs only.
-Prints out the least information possible.
-                        (Ex: if checking single value outputs a single word, prints out just that.)
   -f FIELD,[COLUMN],[SOURCE_TYPE],[CUSTOM],[CUSTOM], --field FIELD,[COLUMN],[SOURCE_TYPE],[CUSTOM],[CUSTOM]
                         Compute field.
                         * FIELD is a field type (see below) that may be appended with a [CUSTOM] in square brackets.